 Healthier Alternative: Opt for 100% dried fruit with no added oils, sugars, or sulfite, to ensure that you are truly eating nature’s candy.

 Multi-grain bread is just that, bread made with multiple grains.
 These types of bread say nothing about the processing of the grains or the additional ingredients the bread contains.
 Bread made with multiple grains is not any more nutritious than any white bread made of refined flour; once the brand and the germ have been removed most of the nutritional value has been lost as well, making it another one of the healthy foods that aren’t healthy after all.

 Healthier Alternative: Opt for real bread made of whole-grain flours, and look for sourdough or sprouted bread; these are the most natural processes in bread making ensuring they are more nutritious and more easily digested.

 14. Fat-Free Anything

-There are two major issues when it comes to fat-free foods; 1) fat is an essential part of the human diet and contain many micronutrients, and 2) removing fat makes food taste horrible.
-Not only does fat contain fat-soluble nutrients vitamin A, D, E and K, but fat has many functions in the body from mental health to hormones and energy.
-Plus, fat is what gives food flavour, and removing it forces food manufacturers to add unwanted sugars and artificial flavours to make foods palatable.
+There are two major issues when it comes to fat-free foods; 1) fat is an essential part of the human diet and contains many micronutrients, and 2) removing fat makes food taste horrible.
+Not only does fat contain fat-soluble nutrients vitamins A, D, E, and K, but fat has many functions in the body from mental health to hormones and energy.
+Plus, fat is what gives food flavor, and removing it forces food manufacturers to add unwanted sugars and artificial flavors to make foods palatable.

-Healthier Alternative: Always opt for full-fat options of dressing, sauces and yoghurts and use all-natural fats and oils in cooking.
+Healthier Alternative: Always opt for full-fat options of dressing, sauces, and yogurts and use all-natural fats and oils in cooking.
 Still not convinced?
 Learn Why Full-Fat is Always Better.